GlenKurio/carlife/FEATURES.md

 - Display graph for some period of time, allow to choose period of time
 - Display income by car, by car class,

+# Car details

+- Allow to choose dates with ranges for rent

 # Last touches